aurielfournier/CV/new_CV.md

 ## Grants

+2015 **The Frances M. Peacock Scholarship for Native Bird Habitat** $4000 The Use of Stable Isotopes, eBird and Species Distribution Models to Assess Migratory Connectivity of Fall Migrationg Rails

 2014 **Arkansas Audubon Society Trust** $1200 Migratory Stopover Timing, Survival and Habitat Use of Fall Migrating Sora in Managed Wetlands

 2011 **Summer Undergraduate Research Fellowship** $3000 Developing A Morphometric Model to Predict the Sex of Virginia Rails
 2011  **Ecosystem Science Center Undergraduate Research Grant** $750 What are the breeding and wintering areas of Virginia Rails which migrate through NW Ohio

 2010  **Ecosystem Science Center Undergraduate Research Grant** $750 Assessing the relationship between eye spotting and breeding location in Golden-winged Warblers

 2009 **Summer Undergraduate Research Fellowship** $3000 Habitat classification and Biological Inventory of Pioneer Scout Reservation

 ## Professional Licenses and Certifications